droglenc/IFAR/supplements/installations/InstallPackagesRStudio.md

 1. Open RStudio (if not already open).

-1. Open a new R script pane by selecting the `New` icon to the far left on the RStudio toolbar and choosing `R script` in the ensuing list (alternatively, use the `<CTRL>+<Shift>+N` keystrokes or select the `File..+New..+R Script` menu items).
+1. Open a new R script pane by selecting the `New` icon to the far left on the RStudio toolbar and choosing `R script` in the ensuing list (alternatively, use the `<CTRL>+<Shift>+N` keystrokes or select the `File+New Fiel+R Script` menu items).
 This will open a blank script in the upper-left pane of the RStudio window (below the toolbar, above the ``Console'' pane).

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_NewScript.PNG" width="100%">
     </div>

-In the R script pane, type the following two lines exactly.
+1. In the R script pane, type the following two lines exactly.

 {% highlight r %}
 source("http://www.rforge.net/FSA/InstallFSA.R")